smallbasic/smallbasic.github.io/_build/reference/818-system-run.markdown

 > [s =] RUN cmdstr

 Loads a secondary copy of the system shell and executes a program or a shell command given by the string `cmdstr`.
-The execution of the calling BASIC program will be stoped and control returns to the BASIC program once the system command has completed.
+The execution of the calling BASIC program will be stopped and control returns to the BASIC program once the system command has completed.
 If RUN is called as a function, the return value `s` holds the text output of the executed command as a string.

 System commands, especially on Linux, are very powerful, and can add lots of valuable features to a SmallBASIC program.
 With system commands you can configure the COM port, send email (Linux at least), get lots of information about the environment, etc.